jboss-gpe/processFlowProvision/README.txt

 OVERVIEW
-  - PFP is a downstream project to BRMS 5.3 Deployable
+  - PFP is a downstream project to BPMS 6.0 Deployable
   - purpose of PFP :
-    - provide an example of one possible production BRMS environment using BRMS deployable libraries
+    - provide an example of one possible production BPMS environment using BPMS deployable libraries

 PFP github branches :
-    - master
+  - 6.1.0
-        - targeted for "domain" managed JBoss AS7.1.3 environment in 'local' mode
-        - targeted for 'standalone' in 'openshift' mode
-        - tracks master branch of jbpm5 community project from github
-            - 5 Dec.
-2012:  in particular, 5.4.0.Final tag of jbpm5
-        - configurable to use either mysql, oracle or postgres
-        - leverages embedded hornetq provided by EAP 6
-        - pfp services implemented using CDI & JPA 2.1 with EJB 3.1 wrappings
-        - provisions additional droolsjbpm web archives such as :
-            1)  guvnor
+    - tracks Red Hat BPMS6
+    - produces key components of: 'BPMS6 Engine' cartridge for Openshift
+    - exposes BPMS6 process and task engines via :
+      1)  Execution Server :   REST and JMS
-            2)  designer
+      2)  EJB remoting
-            3)  gwt-console-server
-            4)  gwt-console
-            5)  BIRT reporting
-        - provisioning scripts work only in a *nix variant (read: no windows)

-    - 5.3.1
-        - targeted for "domain" managed JBoss EAP6 environment in 'local' mode
+    - provisions example BPMS production environment in EAP6.1* domain mode
-        - targeted for 'standalone' EAP 6 in 'openshift' mode
-        - provisions Red Hat BRMS 5.3.1
-            - 5 Dec.
-2012:  in particular, BRMS 5.3.1 ER4
-        - configurable to use either mysql, oracle or postgres
-        - leverages embedded hornetq provided by EAP 6
-        - pfp services implemented using CDI & JPA 2.1 with EJB 3.1 wrappings
-        - provisions additional droolsjbpm web archives such as :
-            1)  jboss-brms
-            2)  designer
-            3)  business-central-server
-            4)  business-central
-            5)  BIRT reporting
-        - provisioning scripts work only in a *nix variant (read: no windows)

-    - 5.3.0.GA
-        - targeted for non-clustered JBoss EAP 5.*
-        - tracks BRMS 5.3.* releases
-        - pfp services implemented using EJB 3.0 and JPA 1.0 & MBeans
-        - postgresql is the only database supported
-        - provisioning scripts work on any operating system
-        - requires separate 'standalone' hornetq 2.2.14 provider

 LEGAL